 If you had lab tests ordered during a clinic visit with a University provider, these tests will be viewable in MyChart within 3 days.
 Please note: this is 3 days after the results are returned to your doctor, not necessarily 3 days after the test took place.
 Imaging and many pathology results are made available within 7 days.

-Your MyChart information comes directly from your electronic medical record at your doctor's office.
+Your MyChart information comes directly from your electronic medical record.
 Ask your doctor to correct any inaccurate information at your next clinic visit or by sending your doctor a message through MyChart.

 Your message will be responded to within 1-3 business days.
 Please note that MyChart should not be used for urgent situations.
 Please call your clinic if the situation requires immediate attention or dial 911 if it is an emergency.